Flexeril is a common prescription substance used to treat a variety of muscle disorders. How long it is present in the body depends on many factors.

 Like blood, saliva tests will only detect the presence of a substance a few hours after the last dosage.

 Flexeril addiction can lead to a variety of harmful side effects that can impact one’s daily quality of life.
 However, addiction can be treated, helping to reduce or even undo the negative side effects that may have occurred with substance abuse.
-Blueprints for Recovery offers several Flexeril addiction treatment options, including these listed below.
+The PAC Program offers several Flexeril addiction treatment options, including these listed below.

 For many patients, detoxification, or detox, is the first step to treating addiction.
 Detox gives the body the time it needs to fully metabolize and eliminate all traces of the substance without any additional doses being administered.